tuobangli/author_ber6/README.md

-REDS: Mean to the annual of statistics. after modification
+Submit REDS: Mean to the annual of statistics, after further polishing.